Maria Pia of Savoy: Queen consort

-Due to the 1910 coup that deposed Maria Pia’s grandson, Manuel II, and established the republic in Portugal, the whole Portuguese royal family was exiled.
-King Manuel and Queen Amelie went to England, while Maria Pia and Infante Afonso went to her native Italy, where she died on 5 July of the very next year in Stupinigi, and was interred in the Basilica of Superga.
+Due to the 1910 coup that deposed Maria Pia's grandson, Manuel II, and established the republic in Portugal, the whole Portuguese royal family was exiled.
+King Manuel and Queen Amélie went to England, while Maria Pia and Infante Afonso went to her native Italy.
+She died there on 5 July the following year, in Stupinigi, and was interred in the Basilica of Superga.